trecpodcasts/trecpodcasts.github.io/index.md

     * [test set](https://trecpodcasts.github.io/resources/2020_test_qrels.list)
 * [2020 Participant Guidelines](participant-instructions-2020.md)

-We will release further precomputed audio feature sets and helper scripts for the data set in April and May of 2021.
+We will release further precomputed audio feature sets and helper scripts for the data set in May of 2021.

 ### Task 2: Summarization